Welcome to our Winter Wellbeing Guide!

 • Explore YouTube or free online classes at the Open University.

-Even in winter, it’s essential to get fresh air.
 Try to get outside for at least 20 minutes of exercise each day, especially if you’re working from home or spending more time indoors.

-Leeds has lots of green spaces – you could go for a walk in Roundhay Park or along the canal.
-If moving around or getting outside is difficult, open a window for a few minutes to let fresh air in.
+If going outside is difficult, open a window for a few minutes to let in fresh air and natural light.
 You might find it helps brighten your mood.

 More practical tips: